ArviRA/ITER/README.md

 # ITER

 It's a web application for travelers who wish to explore various places around them.
+ITER menas Travel in Latin

 ## FEATURES
 Sorts places for travellers who are cautious about the distance of travelling and the weather and temperature it pin points and displays the locations